aakesh194/bytelearn-docs/docs/privacypolicy.md

 If you have any questions about this Privacy Policy, please contact us at [contact information].

-By using Bytelearn Bot, you consent to the terms of this Privacy Policy.
+By using BytelearnBot, you consent to the terms of this Privacy Policy.